Skip to main content

 2. Sign the vault key derivation message when prompted.
 This regenerates the same encryption key from your wallet.

 3. Run Rescan from the vault settings.
-The app will scan the blockchain indexer for all encrypted commitments and attempt to decrypt each one with your key.
+The app scans the blockchain indexer for all encrypted commitments and attempts to decrypt each one with your key.

 4. Wait for the scan to complete.
 Progress is shown in real time (notes scanned, notes found).
 Duration depends on total chain activity.